Fintona: Fintona Library

-Fintona has its own branch library that was originally opened in the early 1980s in a prefabricated building in Ecclesville Park before moving to its current location on Main Street in 1991.
+Fintona has its own branch library that was originally opened in the early 1980s in a prefabricated building in Ecclesville Park.
+The library moved to its current location on Main Street in 1991.

-In early 2011 the library was one of ten marked down by Libraries NI for closure, who claimed that the library was one of the least used in Northern Ireland and that the roof of the building required repair at a significant cost.
-A public consultation meeting in Fintona Golf Club on 3 March that year saw a strong local turn out calling for the retention of the library, while representations were also made to the Committee for Culture, Arts and Leisure of the Northern Ireland Assembly.
+In early 2011, the library was one of ten marked for closure by Libraries NI.
+Libraries NI had stated that the library was one of the least-used in Northern Ireland and that the roof of the building required repair at a significant cost.
+At a public consultation meeting, held at Fintona Golf Club in March 2011, there were local calls for the retention of the library, while representations were also made to the Committee for Culture, Arts and Leisure of the Northern Ireland Assembly.
+On 20 October 2011, Libraries NI announced that the Fintona branch library would remain open while efforts were made to either improve its premises or find an alternative location.
+It was confirmed, in July 2013, that the library building would receive a full refurbishment.

-On 20 October 2011, Libraries NI announced that the Fintona branch library would remain open while efforts were made to either improve its current premises or find an alternative location in due course.
-It was confirmed in July 2013 that the library building would receive a full refurbishment.
+As of 2025, the library is open three days a week, On Wednesdays, Thursdays and Saturdays.

 Transport

 Fintona today is linked to Omagh though the B122 that connects to the A5 Omagh to Ballygawley road about 2 mi outside Omagh.
-Other roads linking Fintona to elsewhere include the B80 to Enniskillen (via Tempo), the B46 to Dromore, the B122 to Fivemiletown, the B46 to Seskinore and Beragh, the B168 to Clogher and the Derrybard & Greenmount roads that connect to the A5 Omagh to Ballygawley road on to towards Belfast and Dublin.
+Other roads linking Fintona to elsewhere include the B80 to Enniskillen (via Tempo), the B46 to Dromore, the B122 to Fivemiletown, the B46 to Seskinore and Beragh, the B168 to Clogher and the Derrybard and Greenmount roads that connect to the A5 Omagh to Ballygawley road on to towards Belfast and Dublin.

 Public transport

 The only public transport available is an Ulsterbus bus service provided by Translink that connects Fintona to Omagh (Service No. 87).
 Seven services run on weekdays and five on Saturdays.
 There is no service on Sundays.

-Fintona had been connected to the railway network via Fintona and Fintona Junction stations on the Londonderry and Enniskillen Railway as mentioned in the history section above.
+Fintona had been connected to the railway network via Fintona and Fintona Junction stations on the Londonderry and Enniskillen Railway's horse-drawn spur line (see #Horse tram section).
 These stations opened in the 1850s, but were closed in October 1957.

 Sport and leisure

 There are numerous sports clubs and facilities in Fintona which cater for a range of activities.
 Local clubs include Fintona Cycling Club, Fintona Badminton Club and two bowling clubs.
-Partly thanks to the numerous public houses in Fintona, darts, pool and snooker also prove popular.

 Fintona Golf Club

 Fintona Golf Club was founded in 1904 by C.W.L.
-Brown-Lecky and is located on part of the Ecclesville Demense.
+Brown-Lecky and is located on part of the Ecclesville Demesne.
 It is a nine-hole course which have twin tees allowing players a different challenge on their second time round.
 Ronan Rafferty rated it the best nine-hole course in Northern Ireland in a feature on the TV programme 'Ronan Rafferty's Great Golf Journeys'.
 The course includes a club house and a bar with a function room and catering facilities.
 In September 2021 the club won the All-Ireland AIG Women's Challenge Cup at Shandon Park in Belfast after defeating Gort in the Final.